H4ck1ngH4ck3r/supremehack/README.txt

 Features:
 - The webpage includes links to useful resources for Python programming and Raspberry Pi projects.
 - It uses a fun, pixel-style font for a retro "hacking" aesthetic.
-- A background image from Minecraft's official website is used to give it a cool vibe.

 Instructions:
 1. To open any of the links, click on them.
 They will open in a new tab for convenience.